Code-Institute-Submissions/wrestle-match/README.md

 ### Frameworks, libraries, editors and version control

-- [Bootstrap 4.5.3 CDN](https://getbootstrap.com/) - Bootstrap was used to assist with some of the structuring and responsiveness of the website and build off of or modify some of it's existing components and styling to save time.
+- [Bootstrap 4.5.3 CDN](https://getbootstrap.com/) - Bootstrap was used to assist with some of the structuring and responsiveness of the website and build off of or modify some of its existing components and styling to save time.

 - [Google Fonts](https://fonts.google.com/) - Google Fonts were used to embed and link the 'Rubik' and 'Roboto' fonts into the HTML.